Name: Amado Vrieswijk

 Amado is probably better known as a hardcore freestyler, with several PWA victories in freestyle.
 However, his recent victory at the PWA foiling competition on the Costa Brava in Spain shows that Amado is much more than just a freestyler and has become the man to beat in foiling events.

-Amado, first of all congrats with your recent victory in Spain!
+Amado, first of all, congrats on your recent victory in Spain!
 Secondly, thanks for taking the time to answer a few questions:

 Windfoil Zone: Could you give us a little glimpse into your personal life?